 - Prevents you and that user from seeing comments and likes on mutual friends' pages

-Keep in mind, Facebook does not control any connections you might have through third party applications in Facebook or elsewhere on the Internet.
+Keep in mind, Facebook does not control any connections you might have through third-party applications in Facebook or elsewhere on the internet.

 When blocking users, as when hiding content with custom Friends lists, be prepared if someone asks about your actions.
-If it's someone you're just trying to avoid online and don't see in your everyday life, you might want to avoid responding to any retaliating e-mails or contact attempts at other Web sites.
+If it's someone you're trying to avoid online and don't see in your everyday life, you might want to avoid responding to any retaliating e-mails or contact attempts at other websites.
 If it's someone that could be a threat offline, especially a physical threat, contact your local law enforcement agency for advice on what to do.

 - Facebook.
 "Help Center, Friends: New Friends Page."
 (July 11, 2011)